March 1977 – Winter Quarter – College of Nursing

 Dear Lord, Thank you so much for your grace and strength these past four years of college.
 I know I could not have completed my degree without your help.
 Thank You for the times of sweet fellowship with the brethren, and for the trials that pressed me closer to You.
 I pray for all the students from around the world who heard the gospel, and pray they would receive You as their personal Savior.
 I commit my nursing career to You and pray You will use me for Your glory and honor!
 In Jesus’ Name I pray, Amen.

 Thou wilt show me the path of life.
 In Thy presence is fullness of joy; at Thy right hand there are pleasures for evermore.
 Psalm 16:11 (KJV)

-The Lord has been so faithful to me these past 40 years.
-He has always wonderfully provided for me and given me so many opportunities to share the gospel around the world during my various travels.
+The Lord carried me through the next 40 years of my nursing career.
+He always wonderfully provided for me and gave me many opportunities to share the gospel with my patients, coworkers, and during my various travels around the world.

 My first pastor always taught us to record the number of gospel tracts we handed out and the books we read on the home Bible study program.
-As I was rereading my college journals, I was curious to total them.
-I was totally amazed that by God’s grace, He allowed me to hand out 2381 gospel tracts on campus and read 45 books in the home Bible study program during the four years I was also studying nursing.
-What a privilege to meet students from all over the world!
-I am so thankful that I was taught early in my Christian life to always put God first (Matthew 6:33) and to be “redeeming the time because the days are evil.”
+As I reread my college journals, I decided to total them.
+Totally amazed by God’s grace, He allowed me to hand out 2381 gospel tracts on campus and read 45 books in the home Bible study program during the four years I also studied nursing.
+What a privilege to meet students from all over the world.
+I thank Him for those who taught me early in my Christian life to always put God first (Matthew 6:33) and to be “redeeming the time because the days are evil.”
 Ephesians 5:16 (KJV)